 Learn more about their paths to success and the ways the firm has supported them.

 Commitment from the TopA number of committees work together to advance diversity and inclusion within the firm.
 The Strategic Diversity Committee (SDC) develops firmwide diversity strategies and policies.
 Firm leaders, including the Firmwide Managing Partner and members of the Executive Committee serve on this committee.
 The SDC meets on a monthly basis to measure progress against its goals.
-The Executive Committee, which serves as the overall governing body of the firm, is chaired by Laura Whitaker, a real estate partner in our Seattle office.
+The Executive Committee, which serves as the overall governing body of the firm, is chaired by Laura Neebling, a real estate partner in our Seattle office.
 The Executive Committee created a task force – the Diversity Working Group – to assist with key diversity projects identified by the SDC and Chief Diversity Officer.
 Diversity initiatives and strategies are implemented by an administrative team led by Chief Diversity Officer Theresa Cropper.
 Ms. Cropper provides counsel and serves as a resource to practices, administrative groups and firm leaders on a wide range of diversity matters.

 Chief Diversity Officer Theresa Cropper discusses diversity at Perkins Coie.